 Set raspberry plants in the early spring.
 Cut the canes to within 6 inches of the ground for best results.

-Two planting systems commonly used for red raspberries are the hedge row and the hill system.
-With the hedge row system rows are spaced 6 to 8 feet apart.
+Planting systems commonly used for red raspberries are the hedge row and the hill systems.

+With the hedge row system, rows are spaced 6 to 8 feet apart.
 The plants are set 3 to 4 feet apart within the row.
 The planting is then cultivated only lengthwise.
 In the case of red varieties, the suckers will quickly fill in between plants in the row and a solid hedge row results.

 With the hill system, which is not used extensively in North Dakota, the plants are spaced 4 by 6 feet.
 Six to 10 canes are permitted to grow in each hill.
-A stake is placed in the center of each hill usually at the beginning of the second year.
+A stake is placed in the center of each hill, usually at the beginning of the second year.
 In the spring the selected canes are cut to 4 feet in height and tied to the stake at 30 and 42 inches from the ground.
-All other plants are kept down.
+Allow 6 to 10 replacement canes to develop each season.
 When properly cared for, a hill system will yield well and is more easily picked than plants in a hedge row.

-A third system is the tepee system which is like the hill system except the stake is not used in the center of the tepee.
+A third system is the tepee system which resembles the hill system except the stake is not used in the center of the tepee.